shrick/video_player/README.md

 With `-w` option next video will not automatically played, instead it waits/pauses at the end of each video so you can screen and sort out video files without hurry.

-With `-r` option the playback is resumed with the video file the last session was aborted.
+With `-r` option playback is resumed with the video file the last session was aborted.
 The resume configuration is saved directly below the passed video directory in a `player.ini` file and only written on abort, i.e. quitting the application normally will neither change nor delete the resume configuration.

 # Key bindings